Wondering why your Bialetti Moka Express isn’t working on your induction stove?

 Both aluminum and stainless steel pots will work on a gas stovetop.
 In fact, Alfonso Bialetti originally designed Moka pots to be used on gas stoves.

 It is often recommended to use gas stovetops because you can control the heat directly.
 The open flame distributes heat more quickly and allows you to have more accuracy with your heat source.
+And by following the right guidelines, you can brew your coffee safely.

 This was the initial plan for stovetop coffee makers in general.
 Even when you don’t have electricity, you can switch on your gas stove and still get a delicious cup of coffee.